Selling to a more demanding buyer

 Dennis Eagle’s traditional market was local authorities.
 It had 35 percent of a market mainly governed by necessity rather than price.
 However, as the number of local authorities outsourcing refuse collection services rose in the 1990s, Dennis Eagle found that 50 percent of its business was with price sensitive contractors specifying refuse trucks that met their exact needs in terms of size, capacity and productivity.
 With councils also facing ever-tightening performance and financial targets, those that still bought refuse collection trucks could no longer afford to compromise with one-size-fits-all products.

-Nick Swift commented, “With Phoenix 2, we have a standard product that offers a wide range of customisation and fulfils 95 percent of UK market needs.
-By reducing the labour content, we are more efficient and able to produce more.
+Swift comments, “With Phoenix 2, we have a standard product that offers a wide range of customization and fulfills 95 percent of UK market needs.
+By reducing the labor content, we are more efficient and able to produce more.
 Since 2000 production capacity has gone up from 10 units per week to 19; from 550 to 850 bodies per year.”
-Whilst the labour involved in manufacture has reduced by 30 to 40 percent, there were no redundancies and the workforce at Dennis Eagle has actually increased.
-Nick Swift again, “With just 5 percent more employees, we have nearly doubled the amount of bodies produced.”
+While the labor involved in manufacture has reduced by 30 to 40 percent, there were no redundancies and the workforce at Dennis Eagle has actually increased.
+Swift continues, “With just 5 percent more employees, we have nearly doubled the amount of bodies produced.”

 The easy integration of Solid Edge with the company’s finite element analysis software means that the design team can quickly calculate the strain life of a product.
 This has improved predictions of failure and allowed the team to improve strain levels where required.
 In turn, this has had a beneficial effect on the cost of replacing parts under warranty.
 Warranty costs are now the best in the business and half the industry average.